 That’s $41.6 million from 21,420 total gifts in just 24 hours, for those of you scoring at home.

 We’re admittedly a little spoiled here at SAGA Content, as we get to brag about helping break the world record for single-day higher-ed fundraising now for the eighth year in a row.
 But that’s not even what we’re most proud of — what we love most about this annual effort is how we’ve helped create a culture of giving back, of paying forward opportunity, at a school that admits they didn’t really have a strong tradition of that before.

 But let’s get the headline-grabbing stuff out of the way before we get all sappy: We’re the king of the world!
 We broke (our own) records!
 Woo hoo!

 CREATING A TRADITION OF GIVING BACK

 Those record-breaking numbers are important, but the impact we’re most proud of has been motivating Purdue alumni, faculty, students, parents, and friends not only to give back, but to make this day an annual tradition to grant opportunity for future Boilermakers.
-An incredible TK% of gifts came from returning Day of Giving donors who now look forward to this special event every year.
-The classes with the highest participation rates were the last five: 2018, 2017, and 2016, 2015, and 2014, showing that not only is our social media-led Day of Giving strategy working to engage the youngest alumni, it’s crucially helping them develop a habit for giving.
+An incredible 87% of the 24,420 gifts came from people who had already donated to Purdue, and 55% of donors were returning Day of Giving supporters who now look forward to this special event every year.
+The class with the highest participation rate was 2018, followed by 2017 and 2016, showing that not only is our social media-led Day of Giving strategy working to engage the youngest alumni, it’s crucially helping them develop a habit for giving.